Phil Neumann: Holstein Kiel

 In June 2019, Holstein Kiel announced the signing of Phil Neumann.
 He was played often in his first season in Northern Germany and was also often a part of the starting line-up.
 In the second year, Neumann achieved with the club from Kiel, the capital of the federal state of Schleswig-Holstein, the semi-final of German Cup and did sent-off Bayern Munich in the second round after penalty shoot-out.
 In the semi-final, Holstein Kiel was knocked-out by Borussia Dortmund.
 Phil Neumann did played only against the Dortmund-based.
 In the championship, Holstein Kiel was holds an automatic promotion spot for Bundesliga, but lost the last matches against Karlsruher SC and SV Darmstadt 98 and must going to the promotion/relegation play-offs against Cologne.
 Holstein Kiel was did won 1–0 in the first-leg, but lost 1–5 in the second-leg and missed the promotion to the top-flight of Germany.
 Holstein Kiel struggled in the next season against relegation to 3.
 Liga, but finished in 9th place.

 Hannover 96

 On 5 May 2022, Neumann signed a 3 year pre-contract agreement with Hannover 96, joining ahead of the 2022-23 season.
 Hannover's sporting director Marcus Mann said on his arrival, "With Phil Neumann, we're getting a tall and extremely fast central defender into the team.
 At 24, he's certainly not finished with his development yet.
 His age, character, and athletic profile make him a great fit for our planned future."

 Birmingham City

-On 17 January 2025, Neumann signed a pre-contract agreement to join Birmingham City on 1 July after his contract with Hannover 96 expires.
+On 17 January 2025, Neumann signed a pre-contract agreement to join Birmingham City, arriving in July after the club had secured promotion back to the Championship.

+He suffered a swollen ankle in pre-season but recovered to establish himself in the side and on 21 October 2025, scored his first goal for Birmingham, a header that earned a 1–0 away win over Preston North End.
+He scored again with a header in a 1–1 draw at home to Southampton on 29 December 2025.